 Model the algorithm using the AXI4-Stream protocol

 Generate an HDL IP core with AXI4-Stream interface communicating with the DMA engines

 Integrate the generated IP core and software interface model using AXI4-Stream IIO Read (Embedded Coder Support Package for Xilinx Zynq Platform) and AXI4-Stream IIO Write (Embedded Coder Support Package for Xilinx Zynq Platform) blocks

 For more information on how to use the AXI4-Stream interface to enable high-speed data transfer between the ARM and the FPGA, see Getting Started with AXI4-Stream Interface in Zynq Workflow (HDL Coder).

-The figure shows a conceptual overview of the dataflow architecture of this example
+This figure shows a conceptual overview of the dataflow architecture of this example.

 The HDL IP core has these port interfaces: